Selling losers to offset gains. $3,000 annual deduction against ordinary income. Wash sale rule (30 days). Automated harvesting services.

 Holding losers can secretly cost you real dollars each year.
 A $10,000 unrealized loss can convert to a $3,000 annual ordinary-income offset and multi-year carryforwards if managed correctly.

 Many investors let losing positions linger while rebalancing their portfolios in taxable accounts.
 That choice creates two clear costs.
 First, unrealized losses remain useless on tax returns.
-If you hold a 14,000, you have a 6,000 does not reduce taxes until realized.
+If you hold a $20,000 position that fell to $14,000, you have a $6,000 unrealized loss.
+That $6,000 does not reduce taxes until realized.
 Second, rebalancing by selling winners rather than harvesting losers often realizes gains taxed at short-term rates of 22 to 37 percent or long-term rates of 0 to 20 percent, depending on income and holding period.
-In a concrete example, imagine a taxable account with 10,000 in winners could generate a 1,500 BECAUSE 1,500.
-That 10,000 loss, THEN they could offset that 3,000 of ordinary income per year with carryforward of the remainder.
+In a concrete example, imagine a taxable account with $100,000 total, target allocation 60/40, and drift to 70/30.
+Selling $10,000 in winners could generate a $10,000 long-term gain.
+IF the investor is in the 24 percent marginal tax bracket AND qualifies for a 15 percent long-term rate, THEN the immediate tax bill could be $1,500 BECAUSE $10,000 × 15% = $1,500.
+That $1,500 eats into the capital available for rebalancing.
+Meanwhile IF the investor instead harvested a $10,000 loss, THEN they could offset that $1,500 gain BECAUSE losses offset gains dollar-for-dollar, and any remaining net loss can offset up to $3,000 of ordinary income per year with carryforward of the remainder.
 A practical numeric trade-off emerges: realize losses first to reduce current tax drag, then rebalance using tax-advantaged accounts or new cash to limit future taxable events.
 In Rebalancing we covered using direct new contributions and accounting for threshold rebalancing to reduce realized gains; not doing that here amplifies tax friction.

 Insight: Harvesting losses to match realized gains can eliminate up to 100% of the current-year capital gains tax burden and still leave $3,000 ordinary deduction while carrying forward any remainder.